Juliatduffy/Climbing-Team-Website/README.md

 ## Overview

 This is the official website for the University of Utah Climbing Team.
-This website is designed to provide students with information about the club and serve as a place to post club resources (sign up forms, team constitution, etc.) The website is built using HTML, CSS, and JavaScript, with a focus on responsive design and clarity.
+This website is designed to provide students with information about the club and serve as a place to post club resources (sign-up forms, team constitution, etc).
+The website is built using HTML, CSS, and JavaScript, with a focus on responsive design and clarity.

 ## Developer Handoff

 This website was built to be easy to maintain and update by future climbing team board members.
-A complete breakdown of the website’s structure, how to edit pages, update content, and deploy changes is provided here:
+A guide for future maintainers can be found here:

 > Developer Guide: https://docs.google.com/document/d/1uixyDznXhdAYeMwqLKP8yw4AI99kk6MEJ7Yr-KSwGQQ/edit?tab=t.0